Theugombrians (concept)

 Their tightly knit kin-groups are based around matrilineal lineages which can in some families be reliably traced back over fifty generations.
 Indeed, a few of the oldest histories written by the societies of the Continental Interior mention a people clearly recognizable as Theugombrians, implying that they have held onto a discernable cultural identity far older than almost any people still extant on Aeras today.

 The Theugombrians do not, as a rule, recognize slavery.
 Captives taken in war are either sold back at random, executed if they have attracted some particular ire from their captors, or adopted into the clan itself if the prisoner proves themself willing and useful.
-In this manner Theugombrian clans can often develop quite a mixed ethnic appearance, with Kathunian, Sarradonian, and even Damotan ancestry not unheard of within individual families.
+In this manner Theugombrian clans can often develop quite a mixed ethnic appearance, with Kathuni, Sarradonian, and even Damotan ancestry not unheard of within individual families.